tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises/index.rst

 Lots of folk used them with other RPG systems.
 (I bought several for the ideas.)

-Late in their run, ICE wanted to tap the larger Tolkien readership and so wrote the `Lord of the Ring Adventure Game`__ as a much simpler game that they hoped would draw interested readers and the viewers of the animated Hobbit and Lord of the Rings.
+Later in their run, ICE wanted to tap the larger Tolkien readership and so wrote the `Lord of the Ring Adventure Game`__ as a much simpler game that they hoped would draw interested readers and the viewers of the animated Hobbit and Lord of the Rings.